Through data wrangling, we have seen basic pre-processing methods to make the data in usable form. So just think, what should be our next step..?

 Exploratory Data Analysis

-In simple terms, every process which gives insights about data.
+In simple terms, every process gives insights into data.

 Now questions is, do I really need that?

-Exploratory data analysis is mandatory as it helps to decide model selection for training the dataset, it helps to identify, what features can be considered for prediction, which feature is more significant, if there is any pattern in the data or is there any anomaly present.
-If data analysis is done right, half of the problem is solved here only.
+Exploratory data analysis is mandatory as it helps to decide model selection for training the dataset.
+It helps in identifying, which features can be considered for prediction, which features are more significant, if there is any pattern in the data, or is there any anomaly is present.

 If a problem well stated is a problem half solved..Charles Kettering